 Pond vs Lake

-Small bodies of still water, certainly smaller than seas and rivers are ponds and lakes.
-These are craters full of water, and completely surrounded by land on all sides.
-The only difference (and that too is vague and undefined) lies in their size.
-It is said that lakes are larger in size than ponds, but there is no standard size that defines a water body as a lake or a pond.
-Some experts say that if the surface area of the water body is larger than 2 acres, it qualifies to be called a lake.
+The lake is a water body fully surrounded by land.
+When it comes to size, it is said that lakes are larger in size than ponds, but there is no standard size that defines a water body as a lake or a pond.
+Some experts say that, if the surface area of the water body is larger than 2 acres, it qualifies to be called a lake.
 But there is no unison among experts from all parts of the world to accept size as a criterion in deciding a lake or a pond.
 Let us take some other factors.

-Generally, lake has waves that prevent vegetation from growing along the shore of a lake.
+Generally, the lake has waves that prevent vegetation from growing along the shore of a lake.
 This happens because a lake is deep and has enough water to produce waves that can sweep the shoreline in such a way that makes it difficult for vegetation to sustain itself.

-If the depth of water body is such that sun’s light is not able to penetrate the bottom surface of the body, it is considered to be a lake.
+If the depth of the water body is such that the sun’s light is not able to penetrate the bottom surface of the body, it is considered to be a lake.
 In countries with cold climates, the lakes are much deeper to get frozen.
 The lakes are so large that they affect the surrounding climate.

 What is the difference between Pond and Lake?

-· There is no scientific convention to name a water body as a lake or pond.
+• There is no scientific convention to name a water body as a lake or pond.